Property Investment for Beginners

 The units were overpriced under subscribed.

 The Federal government did not approve of the highway’s connection, and the Mall was not built.

 Real estate investing is about selecting a desirable market for potential home buyers and tenants.

 We research to identify a suburb in the US that has at least 70% owner-occupied homes compared to 30% renters.

-Ideally, a healthy suburb to live in is in a good school district, have high-paying job growth, good quality amenities, well-maintained parks, and public spaces.
+Ideally, a healthy suburb to live in is in a good school district, has high-paying job growth, good quality amenities, well-maintained parks, and public spaces.

 Using comparatives like this illustrates that the market is desirable to homeowners and has a healthy proportion of renters in place.